NISEKO UNITED Snowsports & Guiding School Affiliation System

 3. Affiliation requirements

 The NFP members have determined that the following affiliation requirements will be implemented:

 Level 3 ISIA ski/snowboard instructors certification together with the ISIA avalanche and guiding module.

-Schools with less and 5 instructors or guides which were formally affiliated with the 2017-2018 Niseko United Snowsports & Guiding Affiliation System will allowed to continue to be affiliated up to and including the 2020/2021 season.
+Schools with less and 5 instructors or guides which were formally affiliated with the 2017-2018 Niseko United Snowsports & Guiding Affiliation System will allowed to continue to be affiliated up to and including the 2020-2021 season.
 After that time, a minimum of 5 instructors or guides will be required in order to obtain affiliation. *For 2020-2021 winter season, the minimum number of instructors and guides will not be limid in consideration of the COVID-19.